 Even if this is not a very realistic example, it should help to understand how SPSS works, how data are entered and subsequently analyzed.

-Fill in your personal copy of the questionnaire, then start SPSS to start working with these simple data ew/Data Then a new window is opened with the following name: Untitled
+Fill in your personal copy of the questionnaire, then start SPSS to start working with these simple data

 2.4.
 The data file